tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 in the existing registry for ExtensionType (defined in
 {{!RFC8446}}), with "TLS 1.3" column values being set to "CH, EE", and "Recommended" column being set to "Yes".

-## Update of the DNS Underscore Global Scoped Entry Registry

-IANA is requested to create an entry in the DNS Underscore Global Scoped Entry Registry (defined in {{!I-D.ietf-dnsop-attrleaf}}) with the "RR Type" column value being set to "TXT", the "_NODE NAME" column value being set to "_esni", and the "Reference" column value being set to this document.

 --- back